 The Student HireAbility Navigator must ensure that reasonable accommodations are available and provided as requested for activities associated with the deliverables in Section 3.5.

-The Student HireAbility Navigator must participate in meetings called by TWC for training, information sharing, and Student HireAbility Navigator Program development and improvement.3.5.2 Board Responsibilities
+The Student HireAbility Navigator must participate in meetings called by TWC for training, information sharing, and Student HireAbility Navigator Program development and improvement.

+The Student HireAbility Navigator must ensure that at least 60% of time is expended performing duties related to Pre-ETS as defined in Section 3.5.1.2.
+The remaining time must be expended on tasks related to VR.

+Student HireAbility Navigators may not perform any of the Summer Earn and Learn (SEAL) services defined in Section 1.5 of the BRM for which the Board receives separate payments through completion of SEAL deliverables.
+Student HireAbility Navigators may assist with outreach, planning, and coordination activities during the SEAL program.

+3.5.2 Board Responsibilities

 3.5.2.1 Quarterly Deliverables Report Submittal

 Each Board shall submit the Student HireAbility Navigator Program Quarterly Deliverables Report.
-The first quarterly report is due on June 15, 2018.
-Thereafter reports will be due the 15th of September, December, March, and June of each year.
+Quarterly reports are due the 15th of September, December, March, and June of each year.

 Payment will be made on a quarterly basis, contingent upon TWC receipt and acceptance of the Quarterly Deliverables Reports by the Student HireAbility Navigator.

-TWC will provide instructions at least 30 days prior to the due date for submission of the first Quarterly Deliverables Report to ensure that the report includes necessary data and information about the Navigator's deliverables.
-As necessary, TWC will provide revised instructions 30 days prior to the due date for submission of subsequent quarterly reports.

 The Quarterly Deliverables Report must be submitted using the Student HireAbility Navigator Initiative Quarterly Deliverables Report template provided by TWC.

 TWC will review and accept the Quarterly Deliverables Report within two weeks of submission.
 Acceptance within two weeks is contingent upon submission of a complete report and TWC may request additional detail or revision prior to final acceptance of the deliverable.